-Manafort scheduled to learn sentence for tax, bank fraud
+Ex-Trump campaign boss Manafort to be sentenced in tax fraud

 ALEXANDRIA, Va.
-(AP) — When former Trump campaign chairman Paul Manafort is sentenced for tax and bank fraud, U.S. District Judge T.S.
+(AP) — When former Trump campaign chairman Paul Manafort is sentenced for tax and bank fraud , U.S. District Judge T.S.
 Ellis III will likely issue the same lecture he gives to drug dealers and bank robbers.

 “You write the pages to your own life story,” Ellis routinely tells defendants before pronouncing sentence.
 He also tells those who appear before him that “life is a series of choices and living with the consequences of those choices.”

-Manafort’s choices leave the 69-year-old with the very real possibility that he will spend the rest of his life in prison.
+Manafort’s choices leave the 69-year-old with the very real possibility he will spend the rest of his life in prison.

-Under federal sentencing guidelines, Manafort could receive a 20-year sentence Thursday, though most observers expect he will receive something less than that.
+Under federal sentencing guidelines, Manafort could receive a 20-year sentence Thursday, though most observers expect he will receive less than that.

 Most Read Nation & World Stories